In-depth guide

 6. Loss prevention: no-shows, cancellations, walk-outs

-No-shows leak 5-15% of bookings depending on channel mix and payment terms.
+No-shows vary by channel mix and payment terms.
 Most hotels track no-shows as a count, not a cost.
-The financial framing turns it into a CFO conversation: reducing no-shows by 2 percentage points in a typical 100-room hotel is worth €60,000-€100,000 per year.
-The seven interventions that work, ranked by ROI: pre-arrival messaging 48 hours out with one-click cancellation, card pre-authorisation at booking, non-refundable rate options offered alongside flexible, online check-in invitation in the pre-arrival message, clear cancellation policy stated up front, flight/train status integration for travel-arrival hotels, consistent no-show charging on non-refundable bookings.
+The financial framing turns it into a CFO conversation: how much revenue was at risk, which channels created it, and which interventions changed the baseline.
+The seven interventions to test in sequence: pre-arrival messaging 48 hours out with one-click cancellation, card pre-authorisation at booking, non-refundable rate options offered alongside flexible, online check-in invitation in the pre-arrival message, clear cancellation policy stated up front, flight/train status integration for travel-arrival hotels, consistent no-show charging on non-refundable bookings.

 Related glossary terms